 Arts & Humanities

-The Arthur Ross Gallery at the University of Pennsylvania presents Shared Vision: The Myron A. and Anne Jaffe Portenar Collection.
-It opens to the public on Saturday, July 19, 2014.
+The Arthur Ross Gallery at the University of Pennsylvania presents Paul Strand: The Mexican Portfolio, a traveling exhibition organized by the Syracuse University Art Galleries.
+It opens to the public on January 31, 2015.